 Important: From February 1, 2023, we are making changes to storage.
 Learn more.

-How do I unfreeze my OneDrive?
+How do I get back under my storage quota?

 What happens if I do nothing after my OneDrive is frozen?

 You won’t be able to upload, edit, or sync new files (such as Camera Roll) to your OneDrive.
 Your existing files will remain but will be read-only.

 You will not be able to send or receive email in Outlook.com, even if you have not exceeded your email storage quota.

 You will not be able to send or receive any Microsoft Teams messages which contain attachments.